horia141/jupiter/docs/concepts/persons.md

   * `14` days in advance for friends
   * `2` days in advance for everyone else

-In general, you're going to persons from Notion, and use [sync](notion-local-sync.md) to bring them over to the [local store](local-storage.md).
+In general, you're going to add persons from Notion, and use [sync](notion-local-sync.md) to bring them over to the [local store](local-storage.md).

 ## Persons Interaction Summary